logiqai/docs/logiq-server/logiq-paas-community-edition.md

 ### Customising the admin account

-LOGIQ enables you to set your own admin credentials to log into your LOGIQ cluster instead of using the default credentials.
-You can set your admin credentials while deploying LOGIQ by running the following command.
+Apica Ascent enables you to set your own admin credentials to log into your Apica Ascent cluster instead of using the default credentials.
+You can set your admin credentials while deploying Apica Ascent by running the following command.

 ```text
 helm install logiq --namespace logiq \